Sizung/sizung-ios/fastlane/README.md

 Submit a new Beta Build to Crashlytics

 This will also make sure the profile is up to date
-### ios appstore
+### ios release
 ```
-fastlane ios appstore
+fastlane ios release
 ```
-Deploy a new version to the App Store
+Release a new version to the App Store

 ----